A Methodological Analysis of Empirical Studies in Quantum Software Testing

 \subsubsection{Quantity Analysis for Employed Quantum Programs}

-For empirical SE research, \textit{external validity}, reflecting the generalizability of results beyond the studied context, has received great attention in the community~\cite{lago2024threats, wright2010validity}.
+In empirical SE research, \textit{external validity}, which reflects the generalizability of results beyond the studied context, has received considerable attention in the community~\cite{lago2024threats, wright2010validity}.
 Regarding QST, the quantity of quantum programs under test is crucial for the reliability of the evidence presented in empirical studies, which supports the claimed generalizability of the proposed test approaches.
 Motivated by this, we collected the program counts configured in the primary studies.

 Observed from Figure~\ref{fig: rq1_object_number}, we categorize the quantum programs into four types to draw an unbiased and accurate conclusion.
 In addition to quantum algorithms and subroutines as well as quantum machine learning models discussed in Sections~\ref{sec: rq1_algorithms} and~\ref{sec: rq1_learning}, \textit{real-world benchmarks} refer to the PUTs sourced from available benchmarks collecting real-world programs, while \textit{artificial programs} indicate the ones whose quantum circuits are generated by the primary studies but not guaranteed to yield practical functionalities.